henry-purcell/henry-purcell.github.io/purcell-society-edition/vol-4.md

 ## Henry Purcell: A Song for the Duke of Gloucester’s Birthday, edited by Ian Spink (Purcell Society Edition Vol. 4)

-Purcell Society Edition Volume 4 contains Who can from joy refrain?, Z. 342, which Purcell composed in the final year of his life for the birthday of the Duke of Gloucester.
-It is scored for 2 sopranos, two countertenors and bass soloists, SSATB chorus and instrumental ensemble.
+Purcell Society Edition Volume 4 contains *Who can from joy refrain?*, Z. 342, which Purcell composed in the final year of his life for the birthday of the Duke of Gloucester.
+It is scored for two sopranos, two countertenors and bass soloists, SSATB chorus and instrumental ensemble.

 Publisher: Novello & Co. (now Wise Music)
 Publication date: 1990